R-Mend/RMend-Web/README.md

 ## Usage example

-A typical example for how the RMend web works is...
+A typical example of how the RMend web works are...
 1. Logging an authority admin in
 2. Getting that users authority data like employees, reports, etc.
-3. Displaying the found informatiob
+3. Displaying the found information
 4. Allowing admin to update and delete reports and other similar data

 ## Development setup